music-suite/music-suite/docs/src/User-Guide.md

     m = pseq (fmap fromPitch [c..g]) |*(2/5)
 ```

+In this case, the origin is also used as the tonic of the implied diatonic scale.

-## Adding pitches and intervals
+## Listing and traversing pithes

-TODO AdditiveGroup, VectorSpace, AffineSpace for pitch/interval.

-Show how this the first example of an affine space (more to come!)

-The standard pitch representation implements the pitch of common (or Western) music notation, with built-in support for the diatonic/chromatic transposition, enharmonics and spelling.
+TODO forward reference to traversals chapter, @[HasPitch]

 # Harmony

-While the `Pitch` and `Interval` types allow us to represent pitch (at least in the Western/classical framework), they do not tell us much about *harmony*.
+While the `Pitch` and `Interval` types allow us to represent any pitch (the Western/classical framework), they do not tell us much about *harmony*.
 We need types to represent *collections* and *relationships* between pitches, including modes, chords and scales.

 The simplest (and most general) way of doing this is to work with *generic* container types provided by Haskell: these include sets, lists, maps and so on.
 However music theory defines some very specific structures that are not always captured by generic containers.
 In this chapter we will look at some structures that make particular sense from a musical point of view.